timfoley/StreamCatcher/README.md

+# To Refactor
+- [ ] where to write component logic (App vs MoviesContainer vs MovieDetails etc.)

-# TODO
+# Bonus Features
-- [ ] locking movies
+- [ ] colored bar under each movie to indicate genre?
-- [ ] only let movies repeat if all movies have already been shown